Union PumpkinFest and North Mason Chamber Catapult Contest

 Harvest time has come to Washington and apples are everywhere on the menu, from freshly baked apple donuts to piping hot apple cider.
 In Union, at Hunter Farms, the pumpkin patch is ripe with fields of orange – hay rides, treats, and games for the kids happen every day in October (9am-5:30pm).
 The town of Union embraces the fall spirit – you'll want to check out the fine dining, lodging and shopping, all featuring the best the season has to offer.

-The McReavy mansion, built in 1883 in Union, sits on the hill directly across from the Hood Canal Marina, adjacent to the seasonally open Union Country Store.
-The old green Victorian mansion is purportedly the oldest standing structure along Hood Canal, and has been vacant for over forty years.
+The McReavy mansion, built in 1883 in Union, sits on the hill directly across from the Hood Canal Marina, adjacent to the Union Country Store.
+The old Victorian mansion is purportedly the oldest standing structure along Hood Canal, and has been vacant for over forty years.
 Ghost stories cling to it like burrs on an overgrown hiking trail.
 The Friends of McReavy House, a 501(c)3 non-profit organization, celebrated their 10 year anniversary in 2016.
-With a new board and officers, much progress has been made to renovate the heritage house, with future plans to open the house to the public, hopefully in 2017.
+With a new board and officers, much progress has been made to renovate the heritage house, with future plans to open the house to the public.

 Experience all or some of PumpkinFest, and discover that even in evergreen country nature puts on that rich and golden livery, calling out that the bounty of the season awaits you in Union.